dpweb/anti/README.md

 anti
 ====

 A db memory cache without the db!
-Takes any object and auto-saves it to file (Node) or localStorage (browser) upon program (or browser) exit, and optionally at a specified interval.
+Takes any object and auto-saves it to file upon program exit, and optionally at a specified interval.

 Node
 ````